Cool light vs warm light – this is how light temperature affects how you can relax and focus at home

 Our experts explain the differences between cool light and warm light, alongside a room-by-room guide on which to choose

-A bedroom with warm lighting
+A side by side bedroom with warm and cool light

 (Image credit: Ambrosi Etchegaray.
 Photo by Sergio López. and Delightfull)